pybliometrics-dev/pybliometrics/docs/reference/scival/PublicationLookup.rst

     5  36246291500      Lesch, A.  Author/36246291500
     6   7102360867  Girault, H.H.
 Author/7102360867

-The same structure applies for the attributes `institutions`:
+The same structure applies for the attribute `institutions`:

 .. code-block:: python

     >>> pub.institutions
     [Institution(id=217002, name='Chang Gung University', country='Taiwan', country_code='TWN'),
      Institution(id=306002, name='Swiss Federal Institute of Technology Lausanne', country='Switzerland', country_code='CHE'),
      Institution(id=725104, name='Chang Gung Memorial Hospital', country='Taiwan', country_code='TWN')]

     >>> import pandas as pd
     >>> print(pd.DataFrame(pub.institutions))
            id                                            name      country country_code
     0  217002                           Chang Gung University       Taiwan          TWN 1  306002  Swiss Federal Institute of Technology Lausanne  Switzerland          CHE 2  725104                    Chang Gung Memorial Hospital       Taiwan          TWN

 Downloaded results are cached to expedite subsequent analyses.
 This information may become outdated.
-To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
+To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as the maximum allowed number of days since the last modification date.
 For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
 Use `ab.get_cache_file_mdate()` to obtain the date of last modification, and `ab.get_cache_file_age()` to determine the number of days since the last modification.